 - All access to network resources and cardholder data must be tracked and monitored to keep cardholder data safe and secure at all times.

 - Organizations need to regularly test their network’s security posture and the effectiveness of their security controls.

 - A comprehensive information security policy must be in place for risk analysis, operational security procedures, and other general administrative tasks.

-But even when an organization follows the checklist above and is PCI compliant, it might still be victimized by cybercrooks as the Target breach of 2013 illustrates.
+But even when an organization follows the checklist above and is PCI DSS compliant, it might still be victimized by cybercrooks, as the Target breach of 2013 illustrates.
 Having multiple layers of defense and a secure data protection model in place that combines physical and virtual security methods is essential, but not enough.

 However, organizations can do even better – they can use Cymulate’s plug & play assessment platform to test how vulnerable their network and credit card data are to cyberattacks.
 Once installed, it performs offensive and defensive actions to expose critical vulnerabilities.
 More specifically, the platform simulates multi-vector cyberattacks from an attacker’s perspective.
-This enables the PCI compliant organization to take preventive actions before an actual attacker has a chance to exploit its weaknesses and get away with their valuable credit card data.
+This enables the PCI DSS compliant organization to take preventive actions before an actual attacker has a chance to exploit its weaknesses and get away with their valuable credit card data.

 Want to find out if your organization would be able to withstand a cyberattack aimed at your credit card data?
 Do you want to know if your security posture complies with the PCI Data Security Standard (PCI DSS)?
-If yes, sign up for our FREE trail .
+If yes, sign up for our FREE trial.
 See for yourself how Cymulate’s automated platform will simulate continuous attacks on different vectors to locate vulnerabilities which allows you to mitigate issues so you can remain PCI compliant.